 How will this affect my neighbours?

 Modular loft conversions are neighbour-friendly!
-The whole modular process is efficient, keeping disruption to a minimum and your neighbours happy.
+The whole modular process is efficient, keeping disruption to a minimum for both you and your neighbours.
 The shorter build time means parking spaces in your road aren’t occupied by builders for weeks and your road will not be occupied with deliveries.

 Does my existing roof remain in place?

-What happens during the two weeks on site?
+What happens during the 14 days on site?

 The installation team will first prepare your home for delivery of your new loft, including erecting scaffolding, removing your existing roof and waterproofing your property.
 Once your loft has been delivered, the team will connect it up to your utilities, fit the stairs, and complete all sealing and snagging work that is required.